Last updated on December 16th, 2021 at 02:54 pm

 Frame and Fortune

-You can go as pricey as you like with this, and make your framed Christmas tree appear more elegant, but what I really enjoy about this is that it’s a great way to use a frame that you have lying around from a garage sale or a spontaneous dollar store purchase.
-It doesn’t take a lot of money to make this craft.
+You can go as pricey as you like with this, and make this framed Christmas tree craft more elegant if you’d like, but what I really enjoy about this is that it’s a great way to use a frame that you have lying around from a garage sale or a spontaneous dollar store purchase.
 The more resourceful you are, the better the story will be behind your creation.

 Try This Variation